SimpleLab-Inc/wsb/README.md

 ## R requirements

+We use a ["snapshot and restore"](https://environments.rstudio.com/snapshot.html) approach to dependency management for Python and R environments.
+This may be superceeded by Docker at a later time.

 Download RStudio, then open `wsb.RProject` in RStudio.
 This will bootstrap `renv`.
 Next, in the R console, run `renv::restore()` to install R package dependencies and self-solve system-specific issues.

+When a developer updates or installs new packages to the R project, the lockfile must be updated.
+Steps include:

+1. A user installs, or updates, one or more packages in their local project library;
+2. That user calls `renv::snapshot()` to update the `renv.lock` lockfile;
+3. That user then shares the updated version of `renv.lock` with their collaborators by pushing to Github;
+4. Other collaborators then call `renv::restore()` to install the packages specified in the newly-updated lockfile.

 ## Contributing